dhall-lang/dhall-lang/standard/types.md

 # TODO

+* Fix union literals to not suggest that there is at least one alternative?
+* Make sure that derived typing rules use `:⇥` when appropriate
 * Consistently use + prefix for natural numbers
 * Use … notation more precisely
 * Does the valid context optimization from the Henk paper work?
 If so, simplify